-So, in this case, FIFA's fixed order draw P_Q is uniform, while the randomized order draw P{rand} is nonuniform.
-This shows that randomized order draws do not solve the nonuniformity problem.
-In fact, they can sometimes make the nonuniformity worse, or even introduce nonuniformity in cases where the original FIFA algorithm happened to be uniform.
-These findings concur with the findings of Guyon (2017a) and Csató (2021a) that the order of pots can have a non-negligible effect on the size of the bias in the draw mechanism, and that randomizing the order cannot generically solve the bias problem.
+So, in this case, FIFA's fixed order draw $P_Q$ is uniform, while the randomised order draw $P{rand}$ is non-uniform.
+This shows that randomised order draws do not solve the non-uniformity problem.
+In fact, they can sometimes make the non-uniformity worse, or even introduce non-uniformity in case where the original FIFA algorithm happened to be uniform.
+These findings in this top example concur with the findings of [6] that the order of pots can have a non-negligible effect on the size of the bias in the draw mechanism, and that randomising the order cannot generically solve the bias problem.

 3.2.
-In Search of Debiasing: Multiple-Ball Procedures
+In search of debiasing: multiple ball procedures

-We now return to the original motivating example (at the beginning of Section 3), where the only constraint is on the two SA teams.
-Then we see from Section 3.1 that two of the possible draws (D_3 and D_4) put Uruguay in Group A with Qatar, while only one (D_1) puts Mexico in Group A, and one (D_2) puts Switzerland in Group A. This suggests that, to achieve the uniform distribution U, when selecting the team from Pot 2 to put in Group A, we could use a bowl with twoUruguay balls, and only one from each of Mexico and Switzerland.
+We now return to the original example, where the only constraint is on the two SA teams.
+Then we see from the above that two of the possible draws ( $D_3$ and $D_4$ ) put Uruguay in Group A with Qatar, while only one ( $D_1$ ) puts Mexico in Group A, and one ( $D_2$ ) puts Switzerland in Group A. This suggests that, to achieve the uniform distribution U, when selecting the team from Pot 2 to put in Group A, we could use a bowl with two Uruguay balls, and only one from each of Mexico and Switzerland.
 The next team in the draw is then selected uniformly at random from those four balls, just as before.
 This simple "multiple balls solution" thus achieves the correct conditional probability (in terms of U) for the team from Pot 2 to be placed in Group A.

 More formally, this solution could be described as follows.
-When selecting the team from Pot 2 to put in Group A, we first count, for each team in Pot 2, the number of valid draws which have that team in that position while also keeping all of the previously selected teams in their previously selected positions.
-In our motivating example, we have $n_U = 2$ for Uruguay, and $n_M = 1$ for Mexico, and $n_S = 1$ for Switzerland.
-We then place n_U balls for Uruguay, n_M balls for Mexico and n_S balls for Switzerland, all into a bowl, and then sample one of the balls uniformly at random.
-In this way, we select Uruguay with probability $n_U/(n_U + n_D + n_S)$, and so on.
+When selecting the team from Pot 2 to put in Group A, we first count, for each team in Pot 2, the number of valid draws which have that team in that position (while keeping all of the previously-selected teams in their previously-selected positions, too).
+In the above example, we have $n_U = 2$ for Uruguay, and $n_M = 1$ for Mexico, and $n_S = 1$ for Switzerland.
+We then place $n_U$ balls for Uruguay, $n_M$ balls for Mexico, and $n_S$ balls for Switzerland, all into a bowl, and then sample one of the balls uniformly at random.
+In this way, we select Uruguay with probability $n_U/(n_U + n_D + n_S)$ , and so on.
 This ensures the correct conditional probability for the next position.
 Hence, if this procedure is repeated for each new position, then it ensures the correct full uniform probability U for the entire draw.

 Can this procedure be extended to larger draws?
 In principle, yes.
 However, the number of balls would soon get completely out of hand.
-For instance, in the World Cup 2022 draw, when choosing the Pot 2 team to play Qatar, we would need to put about $(8!)^3/560 \doteq 10^{11}$ balls into the bowl, clearly impossible in practice.
-Such pure multiple-ball draws were already considered in Guyon (2015), which also noted their impracticality in larger draws.
-Nevertheless, we shall see in Section 5 below that we can exhibit a practical and completely uniform multiple balls solution to this problem using internal random computer simulations, with far smaller total numbers of balls.
+For instance in the World Cup 2022 draw, when choosing the Pot 2 team to play Qatar, we would need to put about $(8!)^3/560 \doteq 10^{11}$ balls into the bowl, clearly impossible in practice.
+Such pure multiple-ball draws were already considered in [15], which also noted their impracticality in larger draws.
+Nevertheless, we shall see in Section 5 below that we can exhibit a practical and completely uniform multiple balls solution to this problem, using far smaller total numbers of balls.

-4. A METROPOLIS (SWAP) ALGORITHM SOLUTION
+4. A Metropolis (swap) algorithm solution

-The rejection sampler algorithm of Section 2.1 provides a perfectly uniform group draw distributed according to U, so in some sense, it completely solves the problem.
-However, the use of this algorithm would require the public to "trust" the computer to sample correctly, and would not provide any drama or entertainment value during the draw.
+The Rejection Sampler algorithm of Section 2.1 provides a perfectly uniform group draw distributed according to U, so in some sense it completely solves the problem.
+However, use of this algorithm would require the public to "trust" the computer to sample correctly, and would not provide any drama or entertainment value during the draw.
 So, we next consider ways to achieve a more interesting and entertaining and transparent draw while still preserving the uniform probabilities U.